Costa Blanca South

 Things to do in Catral

-• Explore the Church of San Juan Bautista, a stunning example of 18th-century architecture with its beautiful baroque facade and intricate interior designs.
+- Explore the historic Church of San Juan Bautista, a stunning example of neoclassical architecture.

-• Discover the local markets, such as the weekly street market, where you can find fresh produce and handmade crafts, offering a taste of local life.
+- Visit the vibrant weekly market, where you can find fresh produce and local crafts.

 Dining in Catral